wapisani/ResearchComputing_TipOfTheWeek/README.md

 Disclaimer
 ===

 The scripts, tools, utilities, procedures, etc., included in this repository were written by and have been tested at Michigan Technological University to help our researchers.
-These may also be found at
+These are published, often periodically, as Tip of The Week at

   http://superior.research.mtu.edu/tip-of-the-week/